Mold Illness / CIRS

 - Light sensitivity

-- Vertigo
+- Anxiety

 Possible Causes

-- Water-damaged buildings
+- Exposure to water-damaged buildings

-- Genetic susceptibility (HLA-DR genes)
+- Genetic susceptibility (HLA genes)

 Note: These are potential causes.
 A healthcare provider can help determine the specific cause in your case.